-The following are the material contracts entered into by Altius other than contracts entered into in the ordinary course of business, during the financial year ended December 31, 2018, or since such time or before such time, and that are still in effect:
+The following are the material contracts entered into by Altius other than contracts entered into in the ordinary course of business, during the financial year ended December 31, 2019, or since such time or before such time, and that are still in effect:

-- Copper Purchase Agreement relating to the Chapada copper-gold mine between Altius and certain subsidiaries of Yamana Gold Inc.; - Credit Agreement and related amendments among Altius and certain subsidiaries originally dated May 3, 2016 and amended and restated as of June 29, 2018 relating to the credit facilities; - Governance and indenture agreements providing for the issue of 5% subordinate preferred securities to Fairfax dated April 26, 2017.
+- 1) Copper Purchase Agreement relating to the Chapada copper-gold mine between Altius and certain subsidiaries of Yamana Gold Inc.; - 2) Credit Agreement and related amendments among Altius and certain subsidiaries originally dated May 3, 2016 and amended and restated as of June 29, 2018 relating to the Credit Facilities; - 3) Governance and indenture agreements providing for the issue of 5% subordinate Preferred Securities to Fairfax dated April 26, 2017.

-A copy of each material contract is available on SEDAR under Altius' profile at www.sedar.com.
+A copy of each material contract is available on System for Electronic Document Analysis and Retrieval ("SEDAR") under Altius' profile at www.sedar.com.